jina-ai/GSoC/README.md

 <p align="center">
 <img src="https://summerofcode.withgoogle.com/assets/media/logo.svg" alt="GSoC banner" width="60%" >
 </p>
 Join the Jina AI team for a summer full of coding, learning and fun.
 Be part of our diverse community!
-Read [Google's page](https://summerofcode.withgoogle.com/) for more information on how the program works.
+Read more about the program and apply at the [Google Summer of Code website.](https://summerofcode.withgoogle.com/)

 If you have questions, please feel free to reach out to us on [Slack](https://jina.ai/slack/) or [GitHub discussions](https://github.com/docarray/docarray/discussions).